LukeGrahamLandry/RustyRayTracer/fixes.md

 > Trying to take notes on bugs I encounter, so I know what to do if I make the same mistake in other projects.
+> These are in reverse chronological order.

+### rust bindgen to call c from rust

+Block it from trying to generate bindings for the vector types and insert lines that use `type` to alias to glam ones.
+But that stops it from deriving Copy and Clone because it doesn't know those are just data blobs now.
+I can just write them myself, but it's annoying cause that's pretty much the same amount of code as defining the structs twice.
+Takes away the chance of forgetting to change both tho which is good and makes calling c from rust for tests easier than my previous manual bindings for calling rust from c.

+Trying to test the `ray.position` function and the vector returned is wrong but setting a break point in the c code it's right before returning.
+Had this problem before where the calling convention for simd vectors must be different.
+Was hoping it might just be an alignment thing since the bindgen tests also failed.
+Using `alignas(16)` on my fake struct definitions fixes their tests since that's teh real alignment of the glam types.
+But returning a float4 still doesn't work.
+Seems strange since passing it in on the struct works.

-## calling rust functions from c tests
+### calling rust functions from c tests

 Using a WorldView as an output parameter, the values in the arrays are all wrong with a lot of zeros.
 The ShaderInputs passed by value work tho.
 The array pointers are the same but data is garbage.